 Chin augmentation using chin implants is often used in combination with a variety of neck lift procedures and serves to further enhance the contour of the neck and make the chin-neck angle sharper and more defined.
 Chin implants are placed through a small incision under the chin, the same incision that is typically used with all neck lift techniques, such that no additional incisions are needed.

-Mini Neck lift and Chin implant by Sam Naficy, MD
+Mini Neck lift and Chin implant by Sam Naficy, MD. * Individual results may vary.

 Neck Skin Rejuvenation